Sarimah Ibrahim

-Che Puan Sarimah binti Ibrahim (born 19 February 1978) is a Malaysian television host, radio announcer, actress and singer.
+Sarimah binti Ibrahim (born 19 February 1978) is a Malaysian television host, radio announcer, actress and singer.

 Personal life

 Sarimah was born on 19 February 1978 in Dublin, Ireland to a Malaysian father of Malay and Chinese descent, Ibrahim Ahmad who hailed from Batu Pahat, Johor and an Irish mother who is of Irish and Italian descent, Elizabeth Hanlon from Kilkenny, Ireland who converted from Catholicism to Islam prior to her marriage.
 She is the eldest of four siblings.
 She spent her secondary school years at the Emirates International School in Dubai, UAE.
 She also attends Wesley College, Dublin where she obtained her O-Levels.
 Sarimah holds an Advanced Diploma in Psychology from College of Allied Educators in Singapore and Bachelor's Degree of Psychology (Hons) from HELP University in Malaysia.

 Career

-In 2001, she released her debut album “Sarimah”. winning her Best Breakthrough Artiste at AIM Awards 2002.
+In 2001, she released her debut album "Sarimah". winning her Best Breakthrough Artiste at AIM Awards 2002.

 In 1998, she became the first Female Disney Channel Asia Host.
 In 2009 she became the first Malaysian celebrity to host the first season of The Biggest Loser Asia on Hallmark Channel Asia.
 She has won several awards as TV Host including Anugerah Seri Angkasa as Best TV Presenter in 2011.
-She continued her recording artist career with releasing a self produced English single ‘You On My Mind’ in 2013 and a Bahasa Malaysia single of ‘Destinasiku’ in 2016.
+She continued her recording artist career with releasing a self produced English single 'You On My Mind' in 2013 and a Bahasa Malaysia single of 'Destinasiku' in 2016.

 Expanding her artistic range and reach, Sarimah joined two popular Breakfast Show's as a radio announcer for Red FM alongside Lil Kev and Mix FM radio stations for its flagship breakfast programme the Mix Breakfast Show alongside Rod for two years.

 Sarimah went on to be the first Malaysian Celebrity Host given her own Talk show "The Sarimah Show" aired during primetime on national TV station TV3 in 2017.

 In order to continue flourishing her acting career, Sarimah has starred in an Astro Ria TV series as herself in "Jack Yusof" with Malaysian actor Rosyam Nor and as a human rights lawyer Lydia, who defends daughter and friends from a sexual predator/lecturer in a Astro Premier TV series known as Riot!.

 Recent media articles reveal Sarimah has set her sights further afield, reportedly undergoing tutelage from an Irish acting coach Gerry Grennell who has "worked with the likes of Marlon Brando, Meryl Streep, Natalie Portman, Sean Penn, Tom Cruise, Josh Brolin, Cillian Murphy, Bruce Willis, Anne Hathaway, Matt Damon, Brian Cox, Ewan McGregor and Orlando Bloom.
-Johnny Depp and Andrew Garfield have both been frequent collaborators (“If you are lucky enough to be taught by Gerry you should listen,” Garfield once said), as was the late Heath Ledger," wrote Alex Ritman for the Hollywood Reporter.
+Johnny Depp and Andrew Garfield have both been frequent collaborators (“If you are lucky enough to be taught by Gerry you should listen," Garfield once said), as was the late Heath Ledger," wrote Alex Ritman for the Hollywood Reporter.